google/acme/README.md

 1. You need to have a user account, registered with the CA. This is represented by an RSA private key.

-  If you already have a key, you can just run:
+  The easiest is to let the `acme` tool generate it for you:

-        acme reg mailto:email@example.com
+        acme reg -gen mailto:email@example.com

   If you want to generate a key manually: